Your First 90 Days in Biarritz: What Actually Needs to Happen (And When)

 4. Get a French SIM Card

 Providers like Orange, SFR, and Free Mobile offer competitive plans.
-Having a French number is crucial for scheduling deliveries, appointments, and general daily living.
+Having a French number is crucial for scheduling deliveries, appointments, and general daily living wheras keeping your foreign number will only complicate these tasks.

 5. Healthcare & Insurance